FabioMai/stitches-for-tailblocks/README.md

 A simple, fast web app to generate html based on a collection of commonly used user interface patterns.

+Drag & Drop elements to visually create a template for your landing page!

 Based on [Stitches](https://stitches.hyperyolo.com) and [tailblocks](https://mertjf.github.io/tailblocks/).

 ## 🎏 Live Site: [https://stitches-for-tailblocks.netlify.app/](https://stitches-for-tailblocks.netlify.app/)